argano/google-cloud-suite/packages/firebase-functions-sendgrid-contact/README.md

 - apiKey: string
 - emailFrom: string
 - emailTo: string
-- subject: string
+- defaultSubject?: string
-- reply?: { subject: string }
+- reply?: { defaultSubject?: string }
-  - defaults: `undefined`
+  - if `reply` is not set, reply message is not sent.

 Examples: